fosscit/snooze_fest/README.md

 An alarm application with tasks
 # Installation
-snooze_fest is currently built for android only
+snooze_fest is currently built for android

 Check out the [releases]() section to download the apk file